 prospective prostoctoral fellows

-I welcome PhD-level scientists with an interest in substance use and sexual risk behavior training to apply to work with me through the University of Florida’s multidisciplinary T32 NIAAA training program focused on alcohol and HIV infection.
+I welcome PhD-level scientists with an interest in substance use and sexual risk behavior training to apply to work with me through the University of Florida’s multidisciplinary T32 NIAAA training program focused on alcohol and HIV.
 If you are interested in applying, click here.
 Alcohol and HIV research experience are not required.
 Please contact me if you have questions, and find more information here.

 prospective graduate students